wonntann/Python/Loops/README.md

 # Exercise
 1. Quickly make a list of even numbers.
 2. Make a list with 100 numbers, starting with 1.
-3. Add all of the numbers together.
+3. Add all of the numbers together in the original list of 1 - 100.
-4. Find the even numbers from the list.

 # Vocabulary
 min()